nathansamsel/mnist_neural_network/README.md

 >>> training_data, validation_data, test_data = mnist_loader.load_data_wrapper()
 ```

-#### Instantiate a network.
+#### Instantiate a network
 Note: If you intend to load a network, make sure to instantiate a network of the same size as what is to be loaded.
 Default shown below

 ```python
 >>> network = neural_net.Net([784, 30, 10])
 ```

-#### From here, you can load a saved network or you can train this 'network' from scratch.
+#### From here, you can load a saved network or you can train `network` from scratch.
 To load a previously saved network

 ```python
 >>> network.load()